na-na-hi/renget/archive/tmd2many_rules.md

 Rolled 17-18 | Rolled 13-16 | Move lands 4 hits (6BP) | Move lands 4 hits (9BP)
 Rolled 19-20 | Rolled 17-20 | Move lands 5 hits (8BP) | Move lands 5 hits (12BP)

-#### Multi-Target & Room-Hitter Moves
+#### Spread & Room-Hitter Moves

 *Not to be confused with Multi-Hit Moves.*

-Moves that can target more than one Opponent at a time and hit several different Opponents at once, such as Dazzling Gleam, are called Multi-Target Moves.
+Moves that can target more than one Opponent at a time and hit several different Opponents at once, such as Dazzling Gleam, are called Spread Moves.
 However, for each additional Opponent targeted after the first (Opponents targeted by move >1), a damage penalty of -3 is incurred, subtracted from the final damage number.
-- When the User uses a Multi-Target Move, they can choose how many Opponents they would like to hit with the attack, up to **3** possible targets.
+- When the User uses a Spread Move, they can choose how many Opponents they would like to hit with the attack, up to **3** possible targets.
 	- The only moves that are exempt from the damage penalty are **Explosion**, **Self Destruct**, and **Misty Explosion**.
 Instead, for each additional Opponent targeted, an *Ally* must *also* be selected to receive damage in return.
+- For every target selected, the User must roll a D20.
+Each D20 represents a target, and rolling a number which would cause the Move to miss results in it missing the target in question.

 Moves that always target *all* available Opponents, such as Earthquake or Blizzard, are called Room-Hitters.
-Unlike Multi-Target Moves, they incur an inverse effect.
+Unlike Spread Moves, they incur an inverse effect.
 - When the User uses a Room-Hitter Move, they will always target the *maximum* number of Opponents present in a battle.
-This means they can bypass Multi-Target Moves' limit of **3**, however, the User does not have *any* control over what and how many Opponents get hit.
+This means they can bypass Spread Moves' limit of **3**, however, the User does not have *any* control over what and how many Opponents get hit.

 To understand the specifics of Room-Hitter Moves, a few things must be considered:
 - Offensive Stats **do not affect Room-Hitter Moves and their damage output**.
   - A Character's **Level Bonus**, as well as **Stat increases** or decreases like Swords Dance, however, do.
-- The damage of a Room-Hitter Move is increased by **1** for every **2** Opponents, up to **3** while facing **6** Opponents.
-  - As a side-effect, Room-Hitter Moves can be very ineffective when facing only **1** or **2** Opponents, but shine against groups.

 #### Priority Moves